-In Years 7–9, Mentor Groups are year-level based and are under the care of their respective mentors for the duration of the year.
+In Years 7 to 9, Mentor Groups are year-level based and are under the care of their respective Mentors for the duration of the year.

-In Years 10–12, Mentor Groups are arranged vertically with students from each of the three years levels and based on their house group.
+In Years 10 to 12, Mentor Groups are arranged vertically with students from each of the three year levels and based on their House group.
 In cultivating a considerate and sharing school community, students remain with their Mentor Group for their final three years of senior education and build friendships across the year levels.
 This model also ensures a strong relationship develops between the Mentor Teacher, House Pastoral Leader and families over these three years.

 Student wellbeing programs are delivered within the Mentor Groups and include topics such as:

 - Alcohol use and abuse

 - Future-learning goals and team building

 - Drug education

 As well as completing these units within their Mentor Groups, students participate in year-level wellbeing activities specifically targeted to their age group and particular needs.